8 Extending the Linear Model

 • The standard and generalized linear models are great and powerful starting points for modeling, but there’s even more we can do!

-• While these seem like different approaches, we can still use our linear model concepts and approach at the core, take similar estimation steps, and even have similar interpretation, but also more results to interpret.
+• While these seem like different approaches, we can still use our linear model concepts and approach at the core, take similar estimation steps, and even have similar interpretation.
+However, we’ll have even more results to explore and interpret.

 8.1.1 Why this matters